 Typically, you will step into the scanner barefoot and hold up your arms while the machine rotates around you.
 If everything looks good, you’ll be able to grab your belongings and head to your gate.

-On occasion, you’ll be asked to step forward and a TSA officer will perform a light body search to double check you do not have any weapons or drugs on you.
+On occasion, you’ll be asked to step forward, and a TSA officer will perform a light body search to double-check check you do not have any weapons or drugs on you.

-Once you’ve reached your gate you may have extra time to sit down and relax.
+Once you’ve reached your gate, you may have extra time to sit down and relax.
 You can also explore the shops and dining options nearby if you need something to do.
-Your airport may even have workstations for you to plug-in and get some work done.
+Your airport may even have workstations for you to plug in and get some work done.
+If you want more of a private area, find out where the airport lounge is.

 Each airline will have a slightly different process for onboarding passengers.
 Generally, though, about 20-30 minutes before your flight is set to leave, you will start hearing announcements.
 Check your boarding pass to find out what boarding group or zone you are in.
 Then, listen for them to call your section to board.